National Malaria Eradication Program: Establishment

+As part of CDC

-In 1946, there were only seven medical officers on duty and an early organization chart was drawn, somewhat fancifully, in the shape of a mosquito.
-That same year, Joseph Mountin, head of the State Relations Division of the PHS, which included MCWA, obtained the support of the National Institutes of Health for the creation of a Communicable Disease Center (CDC), built on the MCWA.
+In 1946, Joseph Mountin, head of the State Relations Division of the PHS, which included MCWA, obtained the support of the National Institutes of Health for the creation of a Communicable Disease Center (CDC), built on the MCWA.
 That became the National Communicable Disease Center in 1967, the Center for Disease Control in 1970, the Centers (plural) for Disease Control in 1980 and the Centers for Disease Control and Prevention in 1992.

 During the CDC's first few years, more than 6,500,000 homes were sprayed with the insecticide DDT.
 DDT was applied to the interior surfaces of rural homes or entire premises in counties where malaria was reported to have been prevalent in recent years.
 In addition, wetland drainage, removal of mosquito breeding sites, and DDT spraying (occasionally from aircraft) were all pursued.
 In 1947, some 15,000 malaria cases were reported.
 By the end of 1949, over 4,650,000 housespray applications had been made and the United States was declared free of malaria as a significant public health problem.
 By 1950, only 2,000 cases were reported.

 By 1951, malaria was considered eliminated altogether from the country and the CDC gradually withdrew from active participation in the operational phases of the program, shifting its interest to surveillance.
 In 1952, CDC participation in eradication operations ceased altogether.

 A major international effort along the lines of the NMEP—the Global Malaria Eradication Programme (1955–1969), administered by the World Health Organization—was unsuccessful.